-Our most recent strategic partnership between the Universities of Essex, Manchester, Southampton, UCL, Edinburgh and Jisc since 2012 provides a comprehensive international service to meet the current and future digital needs of researchers, data users and data owners from all sectors.
+Our most recent strategic partnership between the Universities of Essex, Manchester, Edinburgh, University College London and Jisc since 2012 provides a comprehensive international service to meet the current and future digital needs of researchers, data users and data owners from all sectors.
 With this combined expertise, we frequently advise at a national and international level on data governance, ethics and confidentiality.
 We advised the Cabinet office on its development of the draft data ethics framework, which influenced the implementation of the Digital Economy Act 2017 and we are often called upon to input into government White Papers around the use of data for research.

 Our well-established data skills training provides the necessary skills and knowledge to inform research for those new to data use, with on-demand webinars, events and video tutorials around the key data types and themes, alongside detailed guidance and support to get the most out of the UK Data Service.
 Whilst our teaching resources provide comprehensive guidance and materials to those teaching with data.

 Our ongoing service improvement programme since 2017 continues to review and address digital user requirements through technological enhancements alongside service and website development.
 We have made our learning and data resources more accessible and continue to enhance our services across the organisation.

 Our comprehensive learning resources, training events and on-demand webinars relate to several innovative aspects of data-intensive social science research.
 Whether you are a new undergraduate or teacher; veteran data analyst, career researcher or data manager; there is likely to be some training or best practice guidance you will find useful.